knowledgetranslation/process/how_to_make_a_quality_website.md

 	* Remember to consider *all* the steps in this document when considering timelines, including multiple rounds of usability and testing.

 1. Plan exactly what data you’d like collected for research, testing, and development/planning purposes, and define why you need it.
-Then, for each of these, plan to collect more data than you think you’ll need.

 	* Collecting “too much” data, to the point where you’re overwhelmed by it, is a risk.
 However, not having data that you later realize you need is also a risk.
 If you think you *might* need it, it’s probably worth collecting.